AlphaDragon50/TrackLiquidBot/docs/privacy.md

 ## 5. Security

-- We do **not** collect private keys or other sensitive personal data.
+- We **don't** collect private keys or other sensitive personal data.
 - All external calls (to Hyperliquid or Discord) use encrypted HTTPS connections.

 ---